EngineersBox/IdTech1-Engine/README.md

 # IdTech1-Engine
-C &amp; OpenGL implementation of the Id Tech 1 engine that DOOM uses
+C &amp; OpenGL implementation of the Id Tech 1 engine that DOOM uses.